Batavian Republic: Invasion preparations and economic warfare

-Last Grand Pensionary and end of the Republic
+Grand Pensionary and end of the Republic

 This act of defiance sealed the fate of yet another of the Batavian regimes.
 Napoleon had long been dissatisfied with what he viewed as the foot-dragging and inefficiency of the Dutch.
-As a matter of fact, since the Spring of 1804 informal talks, mediated by Talleyrand, had been under way with the Batavian envoy in Paris, Schimmelpenninck, who had a good personal rapport with Napoleon (by now emperor).
+As a matter of fact, since the Spring of 1804 informal talks, mediated by Talleyrand, had been under way with the Batavian envoy in Paris, Rutger Jan Schimmelpenninck, who had a good personal rapport with Napoleon (by now emperor).
 Schimmelpenninck was a power in the Batavian Republic by himself.
 He had played an important role as the leader of the federalist opposition in the "revolutionary" States-General of 1795, and the first Assembly.
 Though an opponent of the radicals, he had politically survived the coups of 1798, and served as ambassador to France, and as plenipotentiary to the Amiens negotiations.
 Now Napoleon saw him as the person to clean the Augean stables of the Dutch client state.

 Schimmelpenninck saw himself in the same light.
 He had long had a woolly vision of a "national conciliation" in the Netherlands, that made him amenable to a rapprochement with conservative and Orangist circles.
 These were to become his power base.
 Though Schimmelpenninck was a convinced federalist, he was a pliable character also.
 When Napoleon indicated that he preferred a centralized organization of the Dutch state (as the re-federalized model of the Staatsbewind had clearly not worked out), he did not hesitate to implement this in his project of a new constitution, that he constructed in the Summer of 1804 in consultation with the Staatsbewind.
-As a matter of fact, a delegation of the Staatsbewind, consisting of Schimmelpenninck, and members of the Regency Van der Goes (the former Agent) and Van Haersolte (a former Director), presented the case for this draft to Napoleon in November 1804.
+As a matter of fact, a delegation of the Staatsbewind, consisting of Schimmelpenninck, and members of the Regency Van der Goes (the former agent) and Van Haersolte (a former director), presented the case for this draft to Napoleon in November 1804.
 When the clash about the French customs men therefore took place later in the month, Napoleon came to a speedy decision and soon thereafter the Batavian Republic had a new constitution and government.